When it comes to how to be more productive as a freelance writer, we all struggle sometimes.

 After all, the brain can only handle so much activity at once.
 And there’s only so long that we can concentrate on one task before our minds are crying out for a little rest.

-Whether you’re an aspiring entrepreneur or a professional writer who’s been in the game for longer than you can remember, here are my top tips in terms of how to be more productive as a freelance writer – and smash your daily, weekly or monthly goals.
+Whether you’re new to this job or you’ve been in the game for longer than you can remember, here are my top tips in terms of how to be more productive as a freelance writer – and ultimately smash your daily, weekly and/or monthly goals.

 Take that, short attention span!